 Since the function is not returning any SQL errors or response, we make use of sleep function in MySQL and compare how long it took the server to respond.
-Response time can be an indicator whether SQL query case is correct or not.
+Response time can be an indicator of whether SQL query case is correct or not.

 Discovered vulnerabilities are patched in version 1.1.14 which got released on 21st of November, 2018.
 We are actively monitoring all possible enumerations and exploitation campaigns connected to this plugin vulnerability.
 We strongly advise updating LoginPress plugin to the latest version as soon as possible.

-If you are a plugin developer, make sure you are not exposing ajax hooks that doesn’t have permission check or nonce.
+If you are a plugin developer, make sure you are not exposing ajax hooks that don’t have permission check or nonce.
 SQL queries that accepts user’s input should always be sanitized.
 A good starting point is provided by WordPress.org where you can find plugin security references.